Known for being a fearsome crime boss, Ellsworth Raymond "Bumpy" Johnson ruled the Harlem neighborhood of New York City in the mid-20th century.

 As Mayme Johnson wrote, “If you wanted to do anything in Harlem, anything at all, you’d better stop and see Bumpy because he ran the place.
 Want to open a number spot on the Avenue?
 Go see Bumpy.
 Thinking about converting your brownstone into a speakeasy?
 Check with Bumpy first.”

-And if anyone didn’t come see Bumpy first, they paid the price.
-Perhaps few paid that price as dearly as local rival Ulysses Rollins.
-As one chilling excerpt from Johnson’s biography reads, describing an encounter between the two rivals:
+And if anyone didn’t come to see Bumpy first, they paid the price.
+Perhaps few paid that price as dearly as his rival Ulysses Rollins.
+As one chilling excerpt from Johnson’s biography reads:

 “Bumpy spotted Rollins.
 He pulled out a knife and jumped on Rollins, and the two men rolled around on the floor for a few moments before Bumpy stood up and straightened his tie.
 Rollins remained on the floor, his face and body badly gashed, and one of his eyeballs hanging from the socket by ligaments.
 Bumpy calmly stepped over the man, picked up a menu and said he suddenly had a taste for spaghetti and meatballs.”

-However, he also had a soft side.
-Some even compared him to Robin Hood because of the way he used his power and fortune to help the impoverished communities in his neighborhood.
-He delivered gifts and meals to the Harlem community, even supplying turkey dinners on Thanksgiving and hosting an annual Christmas party.
+However, Johnson also had a soft side.
+Some even compared him to Robin Hood because of the way he used his money and power to help the impoverished communities in his neighborhood.
+He delivered gifts and meals to his neighbors in Harlem and even supplied turkey dinners on Thanksgiving and hosted a Christmas party every year.

 As his wife noted, he was known to lecture younger generations about studying academics instead of crime — although he “always maintained a sense of humor about his brushes with the law.”

-He was also a man of the Harlem Renaissance, fashionable and well-spoken.
-He was a poet, and some of his poems were published in Harlem magazines.
-He had affairs with prominent New York celebrities, such as the editor of Vanity Fair, Helen Lawrenson, and the singer and actress Lena Horne.
+Johnson was also a fashionable man of the Harlem Renaissance.
+Known for his love of poetry, he got some of his poems published in Harlem magazines.
+And he had affairs with New York celebrities, such as the editor of Vanity Fair, Helen Lawrenson, and the singer and actress Lena Horne.

-“He wasn’t a typical gangster,” wrote Frank Lucas, a notorious drug trafficker in New York City in the 1960s and 70s.
+“He wasn’t a typical gangster,” wrote Frank Lucas, a notorious drug trafficker in Harlem in the 1960s and ’70s.
 “He worked in the streets but he wasn’t of the streets.
 He was refined and classy, more like a businessman with a legitimate career than most people in the underworld.
 I could tell by looking at him that he was a lot different from the people I saw in the streets.”

-No matter how legitimately he ran his crime business, however, Johnson still spent his fair share of time in the joint.
-In 1951, he received his longest sentence, a 15-year term for selling heroin that eventually saw him sent to the notorious Alcatraz.
+But no matter how smoothly he ran his crime business, Johnson still spent his fair share of time in prison.
+In 1951, he received his longest sentence, a 15-year term for selling heroin that eventually saw him sent to Alcatraz.

-In fact, the Harlem Godfather was eight years into a prison sentence in Alcatraz on June 11, 1962, when Frank Morris and Clarence and John Anglin made the only successful escape from the institution.
+Interestingly enough, the Harlem Godfather was eight years into his prison sentence in Alcatraz on June 11, 1962, when Frank Morris and Clarence and John Anglin made the only successful escape from the institution.

 And free he was — for a few years, at least.

-Johnson and Malcolm X had been friends since the 1940s, when the latter was still a street hustler.
-But now a powerful community leader, Malcolm X called upon the newly-released Johnson to provide protection for him as his enemies in the Nation of Islam, with which he’d just split, stalked him.
+Bumpy Johnson and Malcolm X had been friends since the 1940s — when the latter was still a street hustler.
+Now a powerful community leader, Malcolm X asked Bumpy Johnson to provide protection for him as his enemies in the Nation of Islam, with whom he’d just split, stalked him.

-Malcolm X soon decided, however, that he shouldn’t be associating with a known criminal like Johnson and had him ask his guards to stand down.
-But just weeks later, Malcolm X was assassinated by his enemies in Harlem’s Audubon Ballroom.
+But Malcolm X soon decided that he shouldn’t be associating with a known criminal like Bumpy Johnson and had him ask his guards to stand down.
+Just weeks later, Malcolm X was assassinated by his enemies in Harlem.

-Only five years after being released from the infamous prison — and ruling Harlem once more after more than a decade away — Bumpy Johnson died of a heart attack during the early hours of July 7, 1968.
-He lay in the arms of one of his closest friends, Junie Byrd — not the aforementioned Frank Lucas, despite the drug trafficker’s claims — as he breathed his last.
+Five years after being released from the infamous prison, Bumpy Johnson died of a heart attack during the early hours of July 7, 1968.
+He lay in the arms of one of his closest friends, Junie Byrd, as he breathed his last.
 Some were shocked by the suddenness of how Bumpy Johnson died, while others were simply surprised that it had not been a violent demise.

 As for Mayme, she reflected on the way Bumpy Johnson died as such: “Bumpy’s life may have been a violent and turbulent one, but his death was one that any Harlem sporting man would pray for — eating fried chicken at Wells Restaurant in the wee hours of the morning surrounded by childhood friends.
-It just can’t get better than that,” wrote Mayme.
+It just can’t get better than that.”

-Thousands of people attended Johnson’s funeral, including the dozens of uniformed police officers that were stationed on surrounding rooftops, shotguns in hand.
+Thousands of people attended Johnson’s funeral, including dozens of uniformed police officers who were stationed on the surrounding rooftops, shotguns in hand.
 “They must have thought that Bumpy was going to get up from the casket and start raising Hell,” Mayme wrote.

 The Enduring Legacy Of Bumpy Johnson

-Laurence Fishburne played a Johnson-inspired character in The Cotton Club, directed by Francis Ford Coppola, and Bumpy Johnson himself in Hoodlum, “a goofy, historically suspect biopic in which the male lead delivered an even more inert performance,” according to writer Joe Queenan.
+Laurence Fishburne played a Johnson-inspired character in The Cotton Club, directed by Francis Ford Coppola.
+He also portrayed Bumpy Johnson himself in Hoodlum, “a goofy, historically suspect biopic in which the male lead delivered an even more inert performance,” according to writer Joe Queenan.

-Most famously, perhaps, is the crime boss’s appearance in American Gangster — a film that Mayme Johnson refused to see.
-According to her, Denzel Washington’s Frank Lucas was more fiction than fact.
-The younger gangster was not Johnson’s driver for more than a decade, and he was not present at the crime lord’s death.
+According to her, Denzel Washington’s depiction of Frank Lucas was more fiction than fact.
+Lucas was not Johnson’s driver for more than a decade, and he was not present when Bumpy Johnson died.
 Lucas and Johnson actually had a falling out before he was sent to Alcatraz.
 As Mayme wrote, “That’s why we need more Black people writing books to tell the real history.”

-More recently in 2019, Chris Brancato and Paul Eckstein have created a new series for Epix called Godfather of Harlem, which tells the story of the crime boss (played by Forest Whitaker) after he returned to Harlem from Alcatraz and lived out his final years in the neighborhood he once ruled.
+More recently in 2019, Chris Brancato and Paul Eckstein created a series for Epix called Godfather of Harlem, which tells the story of the crime boss (played by Forest Whitaker) after he returned to Harlem from Alcatraz and lived out his final years in the neighborhood he once ruled.